tadvi/winc/README.md

 ![Example layout with two toolbars and status bar](dock_topbottom.png)

 This is basic layout.
-Instead of toolbars and status bar you can have Panel or anny other control that can resize.
+Instead of toolbars and status bar you can have Panel or any other control that can resize.

 ![Example layout with two toolbars and navigation on the left](dock_topleft.png)